cbitter78/What-I-am-Learning/books/dare_to_lead.md

 ## Notes

 This is a dence book!
 I had to take it a bit at a time.
 So much content on every page.
-I will have to re-read it a few times.
+I read it twice.

 ### Empathy vs Sympathy